T153353/C-program-questions/README.md

 ## Usage ##

-1. Navigate to the root directory of the project.
+1. Navigate to the folder containing the program you want to run.
-2. Run the command `make run` to start the program.
+2. Compile it using gcc filename.c or gcc filenamec -lib1 -lib2 to link libraries
+4. Execute it by typing ./a.out  on Linux and a.exe on Windows
-3. Follow the on-screen instructions to answer the questions.
+4. Follow the on-screen instructions to answer the questions.